Does Hair Turn Gray at the Temples First?

 Some people report they notice that they begin to go gray at the temples, but is there any data to back that up?
-Read on to uncover the possible connection between graying and your temples, along with what you can do to support hair wellness at any age and for any color.
+Read on to uncover the possible connection between graying and your temples, along with what products you should use to combat gray hair and preserve your natural hair color.

 What Makes Hair Gray in the First Place?

 As much as some people might like to, there’s no escaping gray hair.
 It’s estimated that 74% of people aged 45 to 65 have at least some gray in their manes.

 To understand why hair may gray at the temples first, it’s helpful to understand why hair turns gray to begin with.
 Since the presence and likelihood of graying hair increases with age, it shouldn’t come as a surprise that the main reason for gray and white hair is the aging of our hair follicles, which are the structures that live within our skin and produce hair shafts.